Politics of Catalonia: The independence issue

 An essential aspect of Catalonian politics is the issue of independence or self-determination.
 The law does not recognize a "right of self-determination" in spite of a politically relevant pro independence movement in Catalonia.
 According to the governmental Sociology Studies Center (CIS) CIS official poll in 2001 there were 33.9% of Catalans in favor of an independent Catalonia, 48.1% against, 13.3 undecided and 2.8% did not answer.
 CIS has not repeated this poll to date.

 Conversely, factors such as public indifference at the time of voting the amendment of the Statute of Autonomy (see "dual vote" section above) starkly contrasted with the harsh political controversy behind its amendment.
 Besides, the advent in the 2006 regional elections of a new party whose main ideology is countering Catalan nationalism, Ciutadans - Partido de la Ciudadanía, all make the independence issue a far from univocal question.

 In 2007, a poll indicated that, when asked about the relationship between Catalonia and Spain, 59.5% of respondents thought that Catalonia should be an autonomous community within Spain (the current situation), 17.5% considered that Catalonia should be a state within a federal state and only 13.5% believed that Catalonia should be an independent state separate from Spain.
 The rest of respondents gave other answers, although only a small minority, 5.5%, stated that Catalonia should be a region within Spain, which would mean less self-government.

 Another official poll by Centre d'Estudis d'Opinió (CEO) in 2012 determined that around 51% of Catalans would vote for an independent Catalonia if there was a referendum, 21.1% would vote against and another 21.1% would not vote.

+In the May 2024 regional election, the Socialists' Party of Catalonia (PSC), led by Salvador Illa, won a plurality of votes and seats, becoming the largest force in the Parliament of Catalonia.